SAP-samples/teched2024-DT180/exercises/ex1/README.md

-# Exercise 1 - Discover and copy the needed integration packages
+# Exercise 1 - Modify, execute and analyse Basic Run Integrate Business Partners...

-In this exercise, we will discover the needed integration packages and copy them to the design area
+In this exercise, we will modify, execute and analyse iFlow Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your P S I D C user-

 ## Exercise 1.1 Sub Exercise 1 Description

-After completing these steps you will have created copies of the needed integration packages in your design area.
+After completing these steps you will have modified and deployed the above mentioned iFlow.

 1. Log on to the Cloud Integration instance
-To do so is to start in the BTP Cockpit and navigate from your Global Account to Subaccount trial.
-Then go to Instances and Subscriptions and click on Integration Suite.
-It could be a good idea to create a bookmark for the Integration Suite page.

-2. Navigate to Discover -> Integrations on the left.
+2. Navigate to Design -> Integrations and APIs on the left.
-     If the category Discover is not available please check if you have assigned role collection PI_Integration_Developer as described in the prerequisites
-3. In the search field enter IBP and click the search button on the right of the search field or press enter About half a dozen of integration packages should show up
+3. If there are too many entries for scrolling you can search by your user ID to shrink the list
-4. Click on SAP IBP - Reusable Integration Flows
-     The details of that package should be shown
+4. Click on your self-created package Session DT180 -your own user- The details of that package should be shown
-5. Click on Copy
+5. Click on tab Artifacts
-     For a short moment a popup message Package copied should be shown If the package was already copied before an error will be shown, as configuration only integration packages only can be copied once
-6. Navigate back to Discover (Integrations)
-7. Repeat steps 4 to 6 for integration package SAP IBP - Integration with SAP S/4HANA Cloud
+6. Click on Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-
+7. Click Edit
+8. Double-click on transform Define Modified Headers
+9. On the bottom part of the screen a subscreen called Content Modifier is shown.
+Click on tab Message Header there
+10. Scroll down until you find a row with Name BatchName
+11. The Source Value is -your P S I D C user- Basic Run Business Partner: ${header.SAP_MplCorrelationId}.
+Please replace -your P S I D C user- with your own user ID
+12. The rest of the headers can be left unchanged.
+13. Click Deploy on the top right corner of the screen
+14. On the upcoming popup leave the Runtime Profile Cloud Integration as is an click Yes
+15. A popup is shown with the Deployment information 'Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP ...' is triggered for deployment.
+16. After some time there should be another temporary popup saying 'Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP ...' successfully deployed.
+17. To check the results of the deployment you should duplicate the tab in the browser
-8. Navigate to Design -> Integrations and APIs
+18. In the duplicate navigate to Monitor -> Integrations and APIs on the left and then Monitor Message Processing -> All Artifacts on the right
+19. You should be able to find an entry with the Artifact Name 'Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-' quite high in the shown list
+20. You can click on that entry and scroll though the content on the right
+21. Under Properties you can find the Correlation ID.
+Please copy the correlation ID to the clipboard by marking it and typing ctrl-C
+22. Then click on field ID on the top right corner of the screen and type ctrl-V to set a filter for the correlation ID
+23. Then click on the search button on the right of the ID field.
+The result is that only your iFlow and the iFlows that have been called by you iFlow are shown on the screen
+24. Click on Artifact Name SAP IBP Write - Process Posted Data The screen should look similar to this one:

-     The two integration packages copied in the steps above should be visible here
+     The two integration packages copied in the steps above should be visible here After

-10. Click here.
+26. Click here.
 <br>![](/exercises/ex1/images/01_01_0010.png)

-11. Insert this line of code.
+27. Insert this line of code.
 ```abap
 response->set_text( |Hello World! | ).
 ```